DSCI-310-2023/dsci-310-group-03/CONTRIBUTING.md

 please open up an issue [here](https://github.com/karlie-tr/dsci-310-group-03-pkg/issues).
 Explain the suggestion and include additional details:

-* Point out which aspect of the project could be improved:
+* Point out which aspect of the project could be improved: data analysis, code reviews, reproducibility, etc
-- data analysis
-- code reviews
-- reproducibility
 * Provide examples if possible
 * For suggestions refering to the functions and package, please refer to our package repository [here](https://github.com/karlie-tr/dsci-310-group-03-pkg/tree/main)